MrPixle2022/Documentaion/Js/Raw/FetchApi.md

 ```

 > [!IMPORTANT]
-> the fetch api doesn't throw an error unless it's a contencion error
+> the fetch api doesn't throw an error unless it's a connection error
-> to check for the succes of the request use status and statusText in the then method, after that use the ok property to check if every thing is good
+> to check for the success of the request use status and statusText in the then method, after that use the ok property to check if every thing is good

 ---